 Richard A. Hudiburg, Ph.D., Chair & Professor

-I have been involved with research for the past decade primarily concerned with the effects of human-computer interactions, in particular computer users' stress.
+The Department of Psychology faculty is very active in research in Psychological Science.
+I have done research on the effects of human-computer interactions, in particular computer users' stress.
 My research has concentrated on the development of a measurement instrument for computer stress.
 I have developed two research scales: Computer Technology Hassles Scale and Computer Hassles Scale.
 Both scales have demonstrated reliability and validity.
-I would be happy to share information with you concerning my research on technostress.
-Please e-mail me.
-I have additional research interests in body modification and cellular telephone use behavior and psychology of religion research concerning taboos.
+It has been translated in several languages.
+If you would like information about these scales, please e-mail me.